APS Careers | Career navigator

 Zahra Hussaini

-Zahra Hussaini, Site Reliability Engineer at Google
+Site Reliability Engineer at Google

 Alison Binkowski

-Alison Binkowski, Policy Analyst
+Policy Analyst

 You can also explore the type of education and skills that are needed to be successful in the most common career paths for physicists by looking at our Job Prospects page.
-Each Job Prospect profile, such as Data Science, Consulting, or Research & Development (R&D), gives a flavor of what life is like for physicists working in these fields.
+Each career options profile, such as Data Science, Consulting, or Research & Development (R&D), gives a flavor of what life is like for physicists working in these fields.
 It also provides salary and career outlook information.

-You’re the Main Character
+You’re the main character

 As you explore these profiles and the types of jobs out there, you should focus on career options that are as good a fit for you as you are for those jobs.
 Asking yourself these questions can help: